ifoodplayer/android_device_samsung_m11q/README.md

 The Samsung Galaxy M11 (codenamed "m11q") is a budget smartphone from Samsung.

-Status: Active & ARM64 Booted
+Status: Booted (Build User variant is not booting)

 Bugs: Call Sound & SELinux